Sandman (Marvel Comics): Fictional character biography

-During the "Secret Wars" storyline, the Sandman is among the villains at the Kingpin's viewing party of the incursion between Earth-616 and Earth-1610.

 The Sandman later appears as a member of the Sinister Six led by Aaron Davis in a recolored Iron Spider armor.
 He accompanied the Sinister Six in a plot to steal a decommissioned S.H.I.E.L.D.
 Helicarrier.

-During the "Infinity Wars" storyline, the Sandman is among the villains who accompany Turk Barrett to his meeting with the Infinity Watch at Central Park.

 The Sandman later discovered that he is starting to lose the consistency of his body.
 When the Mad Thinker and the Wizard are unable to find a solution to counter this and the Sandman is hospitalized after collapsing, he is visited by Spider-Man, who took him to the beach that the Sandman visited in his childhood and stayed with him until his body broke down.
 After that happened, Spider-Man discovered that the Sandman did not die and that he lost the ability to assume a human shape, where he now sports a blob-shaped body.
 When the Sandman's body is taken over by a future version of the Sandman from Earth-51838 where the sun went out, Spider-Man received some of the Sandman's powers and used them to defeat the Sandman of Earth-51838 and sends him back to his reality using the Multisect and assistance from the Human Torch.
 After bidding farewell to Spider-Man, the Sandman left to get adjusted to his new form while having developed a fear of his newly-discovered immortality.

-At an unknown beach, Sandman somehow regains his human shape, but loses his sense of direction.
+At an unknown beach, Sandman regains his human shape, but loses his sense of direction.
 Doctor Octopus helps Sandman regain his sense of direction, which pleases Kindred.

-During the "Sinister War" storyline, Sandman was with the Sinister Six when they fight the Savage Six at the sight of a movie premiere that Mysterio was involved in.

-Sandman was among the villains captured by Ultra Living Brain.
-When Spider-Man defeated the Sinister Six-type Super-Adaptoid, Ultra Living Brain teleported the villains away.